Jeremy Lin: Early life

-Lin was born in Torrance, California, on August 23, 1988.
-He was raised in a Christian family in the Bay Area city of Palo Alto, California.
+Lin was born to a Taiwanese American family in Torrance, California, on August 23, 1988.
+He was raised a Christian in the Bay Area city of Palo Alto, California.
 His parents, Gie-ming Lin and Shirley Lin (née Xinxin Wu), emigrated from Taiwan to the United States in the mid-1970s, first settling in Virginia before moving to Indiana, where they both attended universities to study engineering and computer science.
-They are dual nationals of Taiwan and the U.S. Lin's paternal family are Hoklo people from Beidou, Changhua, Taiwan, while his maternal grandmother emigrated to Taiwan in the late 1940s from Pinghu, Zhejiang in mainland China.
+They are dual nationals of Taiwan and the U.S. Lin's paternal family are Hoklo people from Beidou, Changhua, Taiwan, while his maternal grandmother emigrated to Taiwan in the late 1940s from Pinghu, Zhejiang, in mainland China.

 Lin's parents are both 5 ft 6 in tall.
 His maternal grandmother's family was tall, and her father was over 6 ft 0 in.
 Lin has an older brother, Josh, and a younger brother, Joseph.
 Gie-Ming taught his sons to play basketball at the local YMCA.
 Shirley helped form a National Junior Basketball program in Palo Alto where Lin played.
-She worked with coaches to ensure his playing did not affect academics.
+She worked with coaches to ensure his playing did not affect his academic performance.
 She was criticized by her friends for letting Lin play so much basketball, but let him play the game he enjoyed.

-During his senior year in 2005–06, Lin captained Palo Alto High School to a 32–1 record and upset the nationally ranked Mater Dei, 51–47, for the California Interscholastic Federation Division II state title.
+During his senior year in 2005–06, Lin captained Palo Alto High School—coached by 2006 Cal-Hi Sports State Coach of the Year Peter Diepenbrock—to a 32–1 record and upset the nationally ranked Mater Dei, 51–47, for the California Interscholastic Federation Division II state title.
 He was named first-team All-State and Northern California Division II Player of the Year, and ended his senior year averaging 15.1 points, 7.1 assists, 6.2 rebounds, and 5.0 steals.